bclins/bclins.github.io/fall24/cs261/notes.md

 1. In Python, there are built in functions `len`, `max`, `min`, and `sum` to perform many common reduce patterns.
 One that is not built in is the `prod` function which multiplies elements in a sequence of numbers.
 Write a `prod(numbers)` function.

+2. Write a function that converts floating point numbers to strings in percent form.
+For example `0.5` should become `"50%"`.
+Then map the following list of floats to a list of percentage strings. `data = [0.4, 0.7, 1.1, 0.01, 0.97]`

-2. Write a function called `get_firstname` that returns the first name of any one full name.
+3. Write a function called `get_firstname` that returns the first name of any one full name.
 Then use that function to map this list to a list of first names.
 ```python
 fullnames = [
     "Alice Adams",